Kay-Conte/foxhole-rs/README.md

 Systems are required to return a value that implements `MaybeIntoResponse`.

-Additionally note the existence of `IntoResponse` which auto impls `MaybeIntoResponse` for any types that *always* return a response.
+Additionally note the existence of `IntoResponse` which can be implemented instead for types that always respond.

 If a type returns `None` out of `MaybeIntoResponse` a response will not be sent and routing will continue to further nodes.
+This will likely become an extended enum on websocket support.

 ### Example
 ```rust